-We all know that the rich and wealthy can more often than not afford to get by.
-But, not everyone who works in the city is a high flyer!
+How realistic is it to live in the most expensive cities in the world?
+We all know that the wealthy can more often than not afford to get by.
+But, contrary to popular belief – not everyone who works in the city is a high flyer!

-We took a closer look at the most expensive cities in the world to see how the average income compares to the average cost of rent.
+We took a closer look at the most expensive cities in the world to see how the average income compares to the average cost of the rent.

-Global wealth inequality has been an issue since the dawn of capitalism – the rich, we believe, will only get richer.
+Global wealth inequality has been an issue since the dawn of capitalism.
+The rich, we believe, will only get richer.

-Affordable housing is increasingly becoming a pressing issues in cities across the world, as markets becomes dominated by properties aimed towards high earners.
+Affordable housing is increasingly becoming a pressing issue in cities across the world, as markets become dominated by properties aimed towards high earners.

 So, the circle continues to spiral.
 Wealth accumulates in cities where earnings are high and properties are expensive.
-North America and Europe in particular have become centres where earnings are high and, naturally, housing has become eye-wateringly expensive.
+North America and Europe, in particular, have become centres where earnings are high and, naturally, housing has become eye-wateringly expensive.

-To illustrate this, we have compared the average net monthly earnings of the most expensive cities in the world with the average cost of renting an average priced property.
+To illustrate this, we have compared the average net monthly earnings of the most expensive cities in the world with the average cost of renting an average-priced property.
 This gave us a percentage of how much of a monthly salary would be spent on rent.

 Percentage of average salary needed to spend on average rent

 We’ve taken a closer look at the average salaries that would be needed to spend on the average rental price.
 Check out our results below.